frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

 ### 20. join(right, on, how = 'inner', lsuffix = '\_left', rsuffix = '\_right', sort = False, join_type = 'bcast')

 __Parameters__
-**_right_**: It accepts a Frovedis DataFrame or a pandas DataFrame or a list of DataFrame objects as parameter.
+**_right_**: It accepts a Frovedis DataFrame instance or a pandas DataFrame instance or a list of DataFrame instances as parameter.
 Index should be similar to one of the columns in this one.
-If a Series is passed, its name attribute must be set, and that will be used as the column name in the resulting joined DataFrame.
+If a pandas Series instance is passed, its name attribute must be set, and that will be used as the column name in the resulting joined dataframe.
 **_on_**: It accepts a string object or a list of strings as parameter.
-It is the column or index name(s) in the caller to join on the index in other, otherwise joins index-on-index.
-This parameter must be provided.
-It can not be None.
+It is the column or index name(s) in the caller to join on the index in other, otherwise joins index-on-index. **This parameter must be provided.
+It can not be None.**
-**_how_**: It accepts a string object as parameter that specifies how to handle the operation of the two DataFrames.
+**_how_**: It accepts a string object as parameter that specifies how to handle the operation of the two dataframes.
 (Default: 'inner')
-1. **'left'**: form union of calling DataFrame’s index (or column if 'on' is specified) with other DataFrame’s index, and sort it lexicographically.
+1. **'left'**: form union of calling dataframe’s index (or column if 'on' is specified) with other dataframe’s index, and sort it lexicographically.
-2. **'inner'**: form intersection of calling DataFrame’s index (or column if 'on' is specified) with other DataFrame’s index, preserving the order of the calling’s one.
+2. **'inner'**: form intersection of calling dataframe’s index (or column if 'on' is specified) with other dataframe’s index, preserving the order of the calling’s one.

 **_lsuffix_**: It accepts a string object as parameter.
 It adds the suffix to left DataFrame’s overlapping columns.
 (Default: '\_left')
 **_rsuffix_**: It accepts a string object as parameter.
 It adds the suffix to right DataFrame’s overlapping columns.
 (Default: '\_right')
 **_sort_**: It accepts a boolean type value.
-It orders resultant DataFrame lexicographically by the join key.
+It orders resultant dataframe lexicographically by the join key.
 If False, the order of the join key depends on the join type ('how' keyword).
 (Default: False)
 **_join\_type_**: It accepts a string type object as parameter.
 It represents the type of join to be used internally.
 It can be specified as 'bcast' for broadcast join or 'hash' for hash join.
 (Default: 'bcast')

 __Purpose__
-Join columns of another DataFrame.
+It joins columns of another dataframe.

-Join columns with other DataFrame either on index or on a key column.
-Efficiently join multiple DataFrame objects by index at once by passing a list.
+It joins columns with other dataframe either on index or on a key column.
+Efficiently join multiple DataFrame instances by index at once by passing a list.

-**Note:- Parameters 'on', 'lsuffix', and 'rsuffix' are not supported when passing a list of DataFrame objects.**
+**Note:- Parameters 'on', 'lsuffix', and 'rsuffix' are not supported when passing a list of DataFrame instances.**

-For example:
+For example,

-    # example to use join with parameters lsuffix and rsuffix

     import pandas as pd
     import frovedis.dataframe as fdf

+    # creating a pandas dataframe
     pd_df1 = pd.DataFrame({'key': ['K0', 'K1', 'K2', 'K3', 'K4', 'K5'],
                            'A': ['A0', 'A1', 'A2', 'A3', 'A4', 'A5']})

+    # creating a frovedis dataframe
     fd_df1 = fdf.DataFrame(pd_df1)

     # display frovedis dataframe
     fd_df1.show()

+    # creating another pandas dataframe
     pd_df2 = pd.DataFrame({'key': ['K0', 'K1', 'K2'],
                           'B': ['B0', 'B1', 'B2']})

+    # creating another frovedis dataframe
     fd_df2 = fdf.DataFrame(pd_df2)

-    # display frovedis dataframe
+    # display other frovedis dataframe
     fd_df2.show()

-    # Join DataFrames using their indexes
-    fd_df1.join(fd_df2, 'index', lsuffix = '_caller', rsuffix = '_other').show()

-Output,
+Output

     index   key     A
     0       K0      A0